 I ordered my bouquet a week before the wedding.
 It didn’t come to my mind at all—I only realized it when I was looking for wedding photos on Pinterest.

 I never imagined this to be part of our wedding story but that’s the reality!
-Writing about it makes me laugh because I couldn’t believe myself with how I prepared our wedding.
+Writing about it makes me laugh because I couldn’t believe how I prepared for our wedding

-We had a quick lunch, booked an Uber and arrived at the city hall within 15 minutes.
+We had a quick lunch, booked an Uber, and arrived at the Stockholm City Hall within 15 minutes.

 I’m thankful that we still have a photographer on that day.
 At least I have pictures to share our wedding story.

 That time when Eva said, “soon Miguel will be your husband.”